 You should also consider wiping any phone, tablet or other electronic device that your ex had access to.
 Change your passwords and/or restore factory settings to keep your ex from accessing your electronic stuff.

-#15: Win The Battle Of Credibility By
+#15: Want To Win Your Divorce Or Custody Case?
+Win The Battle Of Credibility

 We often find ourselves saying that social media has made our job as a family law attorneys so much easier.

 How can I prove an ex isn’t credible?
 Get on their social media!

 Posts about vacations, new clothes, a nice meal or new car tells me you have money to spend and you might be hiding it from your ex.

 Check-ins at a movie, restaurant or a night-club while you have the kids might show me that you are leaving the kids with unapproved third parties during your custodial time and therefore, maybe you should lose custody.

 See how your social media makes my job that much easier and leaves you having to explain yourself to the judge?